vsts-extension-validation/OctopusDeploy_OctoTFS/README.md

 `./pack.ps1 -environment localtest -version "x.x.x"`

-**Task dependencies**

-Although we use webpack to bundle, we don't generally include the dependencies as part of the bundle itself.
-We treat these as external and install the associated modules for the task based on the global dependencies that we have.
-We also previously bundled a version of octo tools with each task, but to reduce package size this was moved to the octo installer task.

 ### How to testing the extension

 If you're doing updates/enhancements or bug fixes, the fastest development flow is to code locally, build, package and deploy it locally.
 Once your changes are stable, then it's a good idea to deploy to Test for further testing and finally Production.